Cohomology of GKM Fiber Bundles: Introduction

-In a companion paper \cite{GSZ} we proved a fiber bundle generalization of this result.
+In a companion paper \cite{GSZ} we prove a fiber bundle generalization of this result.
 Let $M$ and $B$ be $T-$manifolds and $\pi \colon M \to B$ be a $T-$equivariant fiber bundle.
 If $H_T^*(M)$ is torsion free, then the restriction map